TristanBertin/Memo-Perso/5_Statistical_theory/README.md

 Programming languages
 - PyMc:
   - 1 Intro : define a simple probabilistic model, number of text messages per day -> bayesian approach
+  - 2 Exemples of model : This chapter introduces more PyMC3 syntax and variables and ways to think about how to model a system from a Bayesian perspective.
+  - 3 Explain MCMC and present the visualize traces, present autocorelation between samples + great exemple of probabilistic clustering + interest of MAP to start your MCMC